johnsonjh/duma/README.md

 ### Memory Usage and Execution Speed

 - Since **DUMA** uses at least two virtual memory pages for each of its allocations, it's a terrible memory hog.
-It may be neccessary to configure a swap file so the system will have enough virtual memory available.
+It may be necessary to configure a swap file so the system will have enough virtual memory available.
 Also, the way **DUMA** manipulates memory results in various cache and translation buffer entries being flushed with each call to `malloc()` or `free()`.
 The end